sbecker11/flock-of-postcards/README.md

 Features:

+* Upgraded static website to use ES6 modules, thus requiring a local webserver that supports ES6.
 * The focal point now eases towards the mouse when it enters the canvas area.
 * The focal point now eases toward the bullsEye when it leaves the canvas areas.
 * Checkout the <a href="https://shawn.beckerstudio.com/wp-content/uploads/2023/07/version-0.6.gif">8 MB animated gif</a>
 <br/>
 <br/>